jinhqian/L645_Project/README.md

 | Neither             | 4,163         | 16.80%     |
 | Total               | 24,783        |            |

-**Data Unbalance:** According to the table, we can find that this dataset contains only 5.77% of Hate Speech.
+**Class Imbalance:** According to the table, we can find that this dataset contains only 5.77% of Hate Speech.

 ## :computer: Tools used
 1. Data Preprocessing - Keras, NLTK